Profile: Nicolas Sarkozy

-Securing the UMP leadership in a party poll on 29 November, but fell short of the 70% of the vote that he had hoped would give him the launch pad to challenge for the presidency in 2017.
+Mr Sarkozy secured the UMP leadership in a party poll on 29 November, but fell short of the 70% of the vote that he had hoped would give him a launch pad to challenge for the presidency in 2017.

 He continues to be dogged by inquiries that have their roots in the funding of his successful 2007 election campaign.

 An anti-corruption team in Nanterre, in the western suburbs of Paris, placed him under formal investigation on suspicion of trying to influence senior judges.

 His 15-hour stay in policy custody on 1 July 2014 was unprecedented for an ex-president in France.
 His supporters openly accuse his political opponents of trying to sabotage his return to the political mainstream.

 The allegation is that he tried to obtain details from a magistrate about legal proceedings against him in 2013, when his campaign finances came under suspicion.